Joao-Salero/Data-Science-Projects/README.md

 ## Hi!
 Welcome to my repository!

  My name is João, Brazilian (living in Dublin/Ireland), 33-years-old.
+[My LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-s-37aa011a8/)

  My idea my idea when creating this repository is collaborating with the Machine Learning community.
 In addition to demonstrating my level of knowledge and my evolution in Machine Learning.